lingtjien/Grid-Tiling-Kwin/README.md

 - automatically tile windows, up to any custom grid size per desktop and per screen
   - new windows are first attempted to be added to the desktop and screen that the application itself set
   - insufficient space will result in the script automatically trying other screens first before trying other desktops, ultimately resorting to not tiling the new window if none have any space.
-- grid size can be configured on a per screen basis using a comma separated list of integers in the UI
+- grid size can be configured on a per screen basis using a comma separated list of integers in the configuration user interface
   - screen rows and columns defines the defaults per screen, example: `rows=2,2` and `colums=2,3` results `screen 1: 2x2`, `screen 2: 2x3`
   - rows and columns for screens that were not defined will default to the first element
   - desktop rows, columns and names define overrides based on matching the desktop name using regex